Rental subsidy (Huurtoeslag)

 When do I start receiving huurtoeslag?
 And when is it paid out?

 The subsidy starts on the first of the month, and the Belastingdienst usually transfers the amount on the 20th of every month.
-This is meant to be an advance payment for the next month’s rent.
+This is meant to be an advance payment for next month’s rent.

 Can I get huurtoeslag retroactively?